1aurend/learn-scrollytelling/notes/first-observer.md

   time: 60
 }
 ```
 The key properties here for my project were `intersectionRatio`, `isIntersecting`, and `target`.
 Let's start with `target`.
-It's exactly what you think-- the DOM element that has
+It's exactly what you think-- the DOM element that has entered the viewport or observed DOM node. `isIntersecting` is a boolean that triggers when the element is in the interesection area.
+The observer callback runs on load, so if logging entries, you'll get an `isIntersecting:false` entry to kick things off if your scrolling elements are off screen.
+Finally, `intersectionRatio` is also what it sounds like, the approximate percentage of the target element that is in the intersection zone.
+(See [my notes from the MDN doc](./IntersectionObserver.md) for a little about the limitations of this.)

 ```js
 const createObserver = (one, two, three) => {